Last updated: 1/31/2024

-Issue: One of the many disclosures available to life insurance consumers is the life insurance illustration.
-An illustration is a presentation or depiction provided to prospective or new policy owners that shows how the policy should perform under specific circumstances set out in the illustration.
+Issue: Disclosures are intended to ensure that consumers shopping for insurance products understand what they are buying.
+One of the disclosures available to life insurance consumers is the life insurance illustration.
+An illustration is provided to prospective or new policy owners and estimates how the policy should perform under specific circumstances set out in the illustration.
 While the components of illustrations may differ depending on the type and complexity of the policy, there are similarities across policy forms.
-Items common to all life insurance policy illustrations include the benefits to which a policyholder is entitled, the premiums required to maintain the benefit, the expenses related to policy issue and maintenance, and the benefit and premium periods.
+Items common to all life insurance policy illustrations include the benefits entitled to a policyholder, the premiums required to maintain the benefit, the expenses related to policy issue and maintenance, and the benefit and premium periods.

-Overview: Life insurance illustrations are subject to the NAIC Life Insurance Illustration Model Regulation (Model #582).
-Model #582 states that its purpose is “to provide rules for life insurance policy illustrations that will protect consumers and foster consumer education.”
-It is applicable to all group and individual life insurance policies and certificates with illustrated death benefits exceeding $10,000.
+Overview: A majority of U.S. jurisdictions have adopted the NAIC’s Life Insurance Illustrations Model Regulation (#582).
+The purpose of Model #582 is to “provide rules for life insurance policy illustrations that will protect consumers and foster consumer education.”
+It is applicable to all group and individual life insurance policies and certificates with illustrated death benefits exceeding $10,000 (in states where it is enacted).
 Exceptions to this include variable life insurance, credit life insurance contracts, and annuities.

 The model allows the insurer to choose whether a policy form will be marketed with an illustration.
-For policy forms actively marketed prior to the effective date of the regulation, the insurer is required to identify the forms which will use an illustration in the sales process.
-Policy forms issued after the effective date of the regulation must include a similar identification at the time of filing.
 For any policy form identified as one not to be marketed with an illustration, the insurer is prohibited from providing an illustration for any policy using that form prior to the first policy anniversary.

-The model defines three types of illustrations, a basic illustration, a supplemental illustration and an in-force illustration.
+Model #582 defines three types of illustrations: 1) a basic illustration; 2) a supplemental illustration; and 3) an in-force illustration.
 The basic illustration is used in the marketing of the policy and shows both guaranteed and non-guaranteed elements of the policy.
-Among the guaranteed elements are policy benefits, premiums, values, credits and charges that are guaranteed and determined at issue.
-Each of these elements has a non-guaranteed counterpart in the basic illustration that is not guaranteed or not determined at issue.
-Using a universal life policy basic illustration as an example, the non-guaranteed elements include current death benefits, current fund accumulation and the cash value and premiums related to the current benefits.
-These values are subject to the minimum values provided by the policy guarantees and cannot provide values more favorable than the illustrated values based on the company’s actual recent historical experience.
+Among the guaranteed elements are policy benefits, premiums, values, credits, and charges that are guaranteed and determined at issue.
+Each of these elements has a non-guaranteed counterpart in the basic illustration that is not guaranteed or determined at issue.
+For example, the non-guaranteed elements of a universal life policy basic illustration include current death benefits, current fund accumulation, and the cash value and premiums related to the current benefits.
+These values are subject to the minimum values provided by the policy guarantees and they cannot provide values more favorable than the illustrated values based on the company’s actual recent historical experience.

 After the first policy anniversary, the company may choose to provide, or the policy owner may request, periodic updates on the policy’s performance.
 These updates are provided in the form of in-force illustrations.
-All aspects of the in-force illustration are similar to the basic illustration, including the listing of the age of the insured as the issue age plus the number of years the policy has been in force.
+All aspects of the in-force illustration are like the basic illustration, including listing the age of the insured as the issue age plus the number of years the policy has been in force.

 ASOP No. 24, Compliance with the NAIC Life Insurance Illustrations Model Regulation